 - Now add in the chopped cabbage and mix until it’s well coated in the mixture.

 - Add a lid to the pan and let cook for about 5 to 7 minutes, stirring occasionally until cabbage wilts.
+Toss in the spring peas about 5 minutes before you're done cooking.

 [click_to_tweet tweet="A quick and simple curry recipe that won't disappoint! " quote="A quick and simple curry recipe that won't disappoint! " theme="style3"]